Venice – when it’s quiet

 HOTEL

-We are blocking rooms for you at the Hotel Al Codega, which is in 7 min. walking distance both from Rialto Bridge and from St. Mark’s Square.
+We blocked rooms for you at a hotel, which we will let you know – and it will be located within walking distance both from Rialto Bridge and from St. Mark’s Square.
 We will also hold our picture discussions and meetings at this hotel.

 IF/Academy-Passion for Photography